-The only way to get more grip is to use the SNAP of the wheel: the bend of the wheels when pushing on them.
-This will provide you the required grip.
+The only way to get more grip is to use the snap of the wheel: the rebound of the wheels when pushing on them.
+This will provide you with the required grip.
 There are various ways of getting more bend.
 You can use a softer hub or a softer tire.

 Inline wheels, with a thicker inner ring, pop more.
 Larger and heavier skaters will probably be using F or XF wheels and the average to lightweight weight people the XF or XXF.

 Diederik Hol, CEO, and designer of Cádomotus says: "Many skaters think that more weight means bigger footprint and more boggy roll hence why I choose XXF over XF, but this is not correct if you want to go fast."